 Greenland Expedition 2012

-Paul will be leading another Greenland expedition in April 2012 to attempt a new 250 km Greenland icecap ski journey, making first ascents of remote mountains enroute and summit Gunnsbjornfjeld - the highest in the Arctic.
+In April 2012, Paul has led another Greenland expedition tracing a new 250 km Greenland icecap ski-mountaineering route, making first ascents of remote mountains enroute and summit Gunnsbjornfjeld - the highest in the Arctic.

 Paul has been working professionally in both Antarctica and the Arctic since 1991.
 He is a very experienced and sought-after Polar Guide and expedition leader.